David Smyrl

 David Langston Smyrl (September 13, 1935 – March 22, 2016), sometimes credited professionally as David L. Smyrl, was an American actor and television writer.
 He was best known for his role of Mr. Handford, the fictional retired firefighter who ran Hooper's Store on Sesame Street from 1990 to 1998.
 Smyrl won eight Emmy Awards for his work on Sesame Street during his time on the show.
+David Smyrl also Co-starred on The Cosby Show 1984-1992.

 Early life

 Smyrl was born on September 13, 1935, in North Philadelphia, Pennsylvania, and was raised in the neighborhood.
 He began his career as a coffeehouse poet in Greenwich Village, Manhattan, during the 1960s.
 Smyrl was hired for his television acting job on a short-lived show, Express Yourself, during the 1970s.
 He appeared in the 1978 Broadway musical, Working.

 Smyrl next moved to California, where he was hired as a writer for the ABC television sitcom, Benson, for which he won a People's Choice Award.
 Smyrl then joined The Cosby Show, both as a gag writer and actor, playing a general contractor named Sam Lucas for a five-episode recurring role.